danintexas/AutomationFramework/README.md

 - `LocatorCleaner`: Method is used to take a locator string and parse out the type of locator and the locator and return both using a tuple.

+- `MessageSlack`: Method that requires a text string that will send that message to a hard coded Slack channel if the FrameworkConfiguration:SlackNotifications setting in the appsettings.json is set to `yes`

 - `QuitBrowsers`: Quits all Selenium controlled browser processes.